Learn how people are taking sub-psychoactive doses of THC to boost focus & concentration, ease pain, & improve health & wellbeing.

 Learn More About CBD Dosage with Our CBD Dosage Calculator.

 Most people who microdose THC take their dose sometime in the morning on a daily basis.
 Some people will take a second dose later in the afternoon as well.

 It’s important to space each dose out by several hours to avoid going over the line into the psychoactive dosage range.

 This is different from conventional microdosing of psychedelics, which usually involves only one dose every three days.

 For your first time, I recommend taking your microdose on a day where you don’t have to drive or do any work — just in case you feel the psychoactive effects.
 Once you know what dose to take and how it affects your body individually, you can feel more confident to take your microdose at work or school — knowing you’re not going to feel the psychoactive effects.

 A study published in 2017 reported that a 7.5 mg dose of THC had a greater impact on alleviating stress than a 12.5 mg dose .
-Patients in this study reported less improvements in other areas as well, including mood and emotional stability.
+Patients in this study reported fewer improvements in other areas as well, including mood and emotional stability.

 Other studies have shown that a pharmaceutical preparation of THC and CBD called Sativex® or Nabiximols had a greater impact on treating cancer-related pain at the lower dose (1–4 sprays/day), compared to the high dose (11–16 sprays/day) .

 The simple answer to this question is yes — although it’s unlikely.